 NYC Burger King murder suspect pleads not guilty

-NEW YORK - Winston Glynn, the man accused of the cold-blooded murder of a 19-year-old Burger King employee last month pleaded not guilty to the crime at his arraignment on Thursday.
+NEW YORK - Winston Glynn, the man accused of the cold-blooded murder of a 19-year-old East Harlem Burger King employee Kristal Bayron-Nieves, pleaded not guilty at his arraignment on Thursday.

-Glynn, 30, was ordered held without bail in his arraignment on charges of first-degree murder and robbery in the January 9 killing of 19-year-old cashier Kristal Bayron-Nieves.
+Glynn, 30, was ordered held without bail on charges of first-degree murder and robbery in the January 9 killing of 19-year-old cashier Kristal Bayron-Nieves.

 Prosecutors said that Glynn did everything he could to evade responsibility for the killing, including getting rid of the gun and clothes used during the robbery.